ARM buys Dutch 'Internet of Things' software firm Offspark

-LONDON (Reuters) - British chip designer ARM Holdings ARM.L said on Monday it had bought Dutch firm Offspark, a specialist in security software for the Internet of Things.
+LONDON, Feb 9 (Reuters) - British chip designer ARM Holdings said on Monday it had bought Dutch firm Offspark, a specialist in security software for the Internet of Things.

 Offspark’s PolarSSL technology is deployed in sensor modules, communication modules and smartphones, ARM said, and buying the group would add its security and software cryptography to its IoT platform, designed to link billions of devices online.